 Reducing Risk With a Postponement Strategy

-There are essentially two criteria for success when it comes to a postponement strategy.
+There are essentially two benefits for companies that use postponement strategy.
 The first includes reducing, and or better managing, a portion of the company’s labour costs for each unit manufactured, assembled or sold.
 The second includes measuring the company’s costs of retaining semi-finished goods relative to the gross profit generated on final sales.
 Ultimately, the strategy works when the costs of holding semi-finished goods aren’t so high that it impacts gross profit on sales.
 Healthy gross profit margins are critical to the success of this order fulfillment strategy as the company is often required to hold the semi-finished product for long periods.

 Reduced Labour Costs